hsimingg/CSARCH2-G9-Exhibit/README.md

 ---

 ## Next Steps
+- Further improve the cohesiveness of the style and design across the sections
 - Complete the remaining exhibit section content
 - Improve section layouts and responsiveness
 - Polish UI, animation, and cohesiveness of website